Nonye2K3/chia/INSTALL.md

 For maximum speed, `-t` and `-2` should be inside the WSL2 filesystem.
 Something like: `-t ~/chia_temp -2 ~/chia_temp`.
 Just beware that the WSL2 VHD will need a much larger maximum capacity.

 `-d` can point to any other drive for the final destination.

-## Increasing the WSL Maximum Storage Capacity
-WSL2 uses a Virtual Hardware Disk (VHD) to store files, and it automatically resizes as files grow. **However, the VHD has an initial maximum size of 256 GB.** Therefore, the default WSL2 VHD is probably only capable of plotting k=30 plots.
-To plot anything larger, you will need to increase the maximum allowable size.
-[Follow the guide here.](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#expanding-the-size-of-your-wsl-2-virtual-hardware-disk)

 # Amazon Linux 2